aaronrai24/DollarDiscordBot/markdown/patch_notes.md

 ### Fixes and Enhancements

-- Added more debug loggers `[#66](https://github.com/aaronrai24/DollarDiscordBot/issues/66)` to help with debugging codebase
+- Added more debug loggers ([#66](https://github.com/aaronrai24/DollarDiscordBot/issues/66)) to help with debugging codebase
 - Added feature to notify of planned downtime/mainenance and newly discovered bugs.
-- Addressed java.lang.RuntimeException `[#60](https://github.com/aaronrai24/DollarDiscordBot/issues/60)` by updating Java on Dollar's server
+- Addressed java.lang.RuntimeException ([#60](https://github.com/aaronrai24/DollarDiscordBot/issues/60)) by updating Java on Dollar's server
+- Addressed orphaned channels created by Dollar's auto-channel-creation feature ([#112](https://github.com/aaronrai24/DollarDiscordBot/issues/112)) by adding a check to see if the user joined the voice channel after the bot created it.
-- Cleaned up codebase and removed unused imports as well as corrected current methods to import libraries and classes.
+- Cleaned up codebase and removed unused imports as well as corrected current methods to import libraries and classes([#85](https://github.com/aaronrai24/DollarDiscordBot/issues/85)).
+- Manged dollar settings for existing servers ([#106](https://github.com/aaronrai24/DollarDiscordBot/issues/106)) by adding an extra step when entering dollar settings to ensure the guild is in the database.
 - Migrated from MySQL to PostgreSQL for better performance and scalability.

-#### Deprecated Features
+### Deprecated Features

 - Removed all MyWatchList commands and features as the methods were outdated and no longer functional.